Yasukazu/Screenshot-OCR/README.md

 c.ServerApp.allow_origin = '*'
 ```

+2. Activate a virtual environment of the folder as `. .venv/bin/activate`

 2. Run Python command with '-m jupyterlab' option to start *Jupyterlab* server: `python -m jupyterlab`

-2. Click "Web preview" icon (looks like Brazil national flag: a cirgle in an axis-aligned rectangle i.e. `[<o>]`) in Cloud Shell Editor's top menu, changing port to 8888.
+2. Click "Web preview" icon (looks like Brazil national flag, a cirgle in a rhombus or ascii figure: `[<o>]`) in Cloud Shell Editor's top menu, changing port to 8888.

 3. In Jupyter page, click "iPython3" icon to open an `ipynb` notebook.

-4. Paste `matplotlib_draw.py` script into a cell of the `ipynb` notebook.
+4. Paste a script (like `matplotlib_draw.py`) into a cell of the `ipynb` notebook.

 5. Run the cell by clicking the *run* button (right-edged triangle icon: `|>`) in the notebook(`*.ipynb`)'s top menu.